 I received my PhD from Sciences Po Paris in 2013 with the dissertation entitled “Trans-national diffusion patterns between West European far right parties: Towards a systematic framework of analysis”.
 I received the highest mention, with unanimous congratulations of the jury.
 I hold additional degrees from Marquette University (USA) and the University of Antwerp (BE).

 Currently, my academic contributions have appeared, or are forthcoming, in a number of edited volumes and the journals Acta Politica, Comparative European Politics, Electoral Studies, European Journal of Political Research, European Societies, the Journal of Future Studies, and Public Opinion Quarterly.
 I am also the co-author (w/ Pascal Perrineau) of the forthcoming book “The current state of affairs: Far right parties in Western Europe” (Palgrave).
-In addition, I am continuously commissioned by public and private organisations to write reports and I provide regular comments and feedback for media outlets.
+In addition, I have been commissioned by public and private organisations and I provide regular comments and feedback for media outlets.

-I am currently also a Research Fellow in the project ‘Pathways to Power: The Political Representation of Citizens of Immigrant Origin in Seven European Democracies’ (PATHWAYS, ORA+/ANR) and one of the co-investigators and coordinator of BE-PATHWAYS, the Belgian implementation and expansion of the PATHWAYS project.
+I am currently the principal investigator of the Global Public Opinions Project (GPOP), a cooperative international research effort that sets out to advance the knowledge of public opinion at different levels of analysis and across the world.
+I am also a Research Fellow in the project ‘Pathways to Power: The Political Representation of Citizens of Immigrant Origin in Seven European Democracies’ (PATHWAYS) and one of the co-investigators and coordinator of BE-PATHWAYS, the Belgian expansion of the PATHWAYS project.